 Be a Platform Agnostic

-Of course you want to make your music available to as many people as you can, so don’t overlook smaller and international streaming services when considering where to make your music available.
-Spotify may be the biggest but savvy music listeners are on all kinds of platforms now, and your music should be there too.
-Do your research on streaming services and make yourself available where anybody might be looking for new music.
+Don’t overlook smaller and more international streaming services when considering where to make your music available.
+Spotify may have the biggest audience overall, but savvy music listeners are on all kinds of platforms now.
+Your music should be there too.
+Do your research on streaming services and make yourself available wherever someone might be looking for new music.
 The more places listeners can find you, the more opportunities there will be for your music to be found.

 Know the Power of the Playlist